eugeniop/blog/_posts/2021-08-14-exploring-the-dexcom-api.md

 As I explored the [documentation](https://developer.dexcom.com/overview), I found that Dexcom uses OAuth2 as the protocol to authorize access, so I immediately started looking at ways to integrate it with Auth0.

-Auth0 has a support for connecting to generic OAuth2 authorization servers, all you need to provide is:
+Auth0 has support for connecting to generic OAuth2 authorization servers, all you need to provide is:

-1. The login endpoint
+1. The login endpoint (where authentication starts).
-2. The token exchange endpoint
+2. The token exchange endpoint.
 3. An implementation of a function to get a user profile (or a `user_id` at minimum).
 4. Optional `headers` & `scope`